 - Average wages

 - An overall public benefit to the community

-The Town of Erie Urban Renewal Authority (URA) offers tax increment financing funds to award matching grants to commercial properties within the urban renewal area, who commit to reducing blight and improving their external appearance.
+The Town of Erie Urban Renewal Authority (URA) offered tax increment financing funds to award matching grants to commercial properties within the urban renewal area, which commit to reducing blight and improving their external appearance.

 Grants will be administered in two categories:

 Tax increment financing ("TIF") funds received by the Town of Erie Urban Renewal Authority ("TOEURA") to promote the goals of TOEURA in reducing blight within the urban renewal areas in the Town of Erie.
 TOEURA recognizes the importance and value in leveraging TIF funds and providing public financing for the purpose of commercial improvements, residential improvements, historic building improvements, off-site and utility improvements, and business siting and expansion.

 - Applications will be reviewed and approved on a case-by-case scenario

 - The business must be located in the URA zone

 - The project should contribute to public improvement